 Ultimate Guide to Explore the Great Sand Sea

-The Great Sand Sea in Egypt an ultimate guide to explore the great Sand Sea and best things to do in the western desert of Egypt and The Great Sand Sea Adventures Safari travel to the Desert of Egypt.
+The Mysteries of The Great Sand Sea in Egypt, Explore the great Sand Sea, read ultimate guide to explore the great Sand Sea and best things to do in the western desert of Egypt and The Great Sand Sea Adventures Safari travel to the Desert of Egypt.

 The biggest and most dangerous dune field in the world is the Great Sand Sea also called the Libyan Erg.
 Entire armies have disappeared in the desolate expanse that creates one of the most spectacular vistas in the CJ world to this day it remains one of the great unexplored areas on earth.
 The sea begins southwest of Siwa Oasis and, running west of Farafra and Dakhla oases, it travels south for over 800 kilometers (497 ( miles) to the Gill Kebir.
 Its dunes can reach 150 meters nothing lives in the Great Sand Sea except the occasional migratory bird which touches down for a rest.
 To some the sea is a waste land, to others a vast mystery waiting to be solved.